 Extensive earth works and landscaping were needed to remove and re-shape the large grass banks which rose immediately behind the house.
-The view of the garden is now open from the windows.
+The landscape design was carried out by Julie Toll.
+The view of the garden is now open from the windows of the Garden Room and the existing Kitchen/Breakfast Room.
 During the refurbishment of the house, we took the opportunity to increase the pitch of one of the shallow gables to the rear of the property, which allowed us to provide an additional first-floor bedroom.
 A well, 140 ft deep, was discovered when the kitchen floor was being re-laid.
 It has been made safe and retained as a feature.